Ankle Replacement

 Which is the best ankle replacement?

 Total ankle replacement (TAR) is an emerging technology.
 Although the first generation of total ankle replacements in the 1970’s showed poor results.
-Improvements in technology and research have led to the development of a third and forth generation of uncemented, two and three component implants.
+Improvements in technology and research have led to the development of a forth generation of uncemented, two and three component implants.

 The problem is that there are more than 15 different designs on the market and there are differences between the implants available in the USA and Europe and so it is no wonder that a lot of confusion runs riot.